 Mark Ruddy '00

-Mark Ruddy, an alumnus and adjunct professor to the securities program, is founder of a boutique law firm catering to commodity traders and other participants in the financial derivatives markets.
+Mark Ruddy, an alumnus and adjunct professor for the Securities Law Program, is founder of a boutique law firm catering to commodity traders and other participants in the financial derivatives markets.

 Emily Penney O'Neill '03